-We’re a non-profit conference centre here to bring the community together, support non-profits and charities, and enable the on-site church and community cafe to continue doing what they do best.
+We’re a non-profit conference centre here to bring the community together, support non-profits and charities, and enable the on-site church to continue doing what they do best.

 How we do that is by tirelessly working to make sure you have the best event experience possible.